API-Skeletons/zf-doctrine-querybuilder/README.md

 OrX:

-In OrX queries, the `conditions` is an array of query types for any of those described here.
+In OrX queries, the `conditions` is an array of filter types for any of those described here.
 The join will always be `or` so the `where` parameter inside of conditions is ignored.
-The `where` parameter on the OrX query type is not ignored.
+The `where` parameter on the OrX filter type is not ignored.

 ```php
 array(